ShimingF/single-cell-tcr-tumor-analysis/README.md

 ## Overview

-This project integrates single-cell transcriptomic and TCR repertoire information to ask four related questions:
+This project integrates single-cell transcriptomic and TCR repertoire information to address four related questions:

 1. How is T-cell clonal expansion distributed across the repertoire?
 2. How does clonal architecture differ across tumor, matched NAT, and peripheral blood?
 3. Which transcriptional T-cell states are associated with clonal expansion across patients?
-4. Which clonotypes are preferentially enriched in tumor relative to matched NAT, and what antigen specificities are suggested by TCRex annotation?
+4. Which clonotypes are preferentially enriched in tumor relative to matched NAT, and which putative epitope associations are suggested by exploratory TCRex annotation?

 The analysis intentionally separates **pooled descriptive visualization** from **patient-aware statistical inference**.
 Patient-specific clonotypes are used throughout inferential analyses to avoid treating individual cells or clonotypes from the same patient as independent biological replicates.